 This Article examines the one-plaintiff rule from normative and positive perspectives.
 On the normative side, the goal is to establish that the one-plaintiff rule is erroneous in light of principle, precedent, and policy.
 All plaintiffs need standing, even if all of them present similar legal claims and regardless of the form of relief they seek.
 To motivate the normative inquiry, the Article also explains why the one-plaintiff rule is harmful as a practical matter, namely because it assigns the benefits and detriments of judgments to persons to whom they do not belong.
 The Article’s other principal goal is to explain the puzzle of how the mistaken one-plaintiff rule could have attained such widespread acceptance.
 The explanatory account assigns the blame for the one-plaintiff rule to the incentives of courts and litigants as well as to the development of certain problematic understandings of the nature of judicial power.

-Keywords: Standing, Article III, judicial power, Joinder, Intervention, Intervenor, Hypothetical Jurisdiction, Co-Plaintiffs, Chester, Laroe
+Keywords: Standing, Article III, judicial power, Joinder, Intervention, Hypothetical Jurisdiction, injunctions, justiciability, federal courts